zkorum/legal/README.md

 - Phone number
 - Email address if any
 - Passport proof information, including nationality and sex (not show in the UI, however the proof is broadcast to Nostr on the backend side)
-- Settings configuration (safe space/brave space, post as anonymous by default)
+- Settings configuration (safe space/brave space setting)
 - Followed topics
 - "Views" information
 - Languages information
+- Conversations/Opinions/Replies posted as "anonymous"

 ### Control and user actions